How To Run a Background Check in Texas Legally in 2023

 State of Texas Background Checks Do Not Restrict Ban the Box Laws

-Some cities and counties like Austin, Dallas, DeSoto, Travis, and San Antonio have implemented ban the box laws that apply when running a background check in Texas.
-As you may know, the “ban the box” initiative is a campaign that started in 2003 which aims to give every citizen applying for a job a fair chance.
+Some cities and counties like Austin, Dallas, DeSoto, Travis, and San Antonio have implemented ban the box laws that apply when running a background check in Texas.4 As you may know, the “ban the box” initiative is a campaign that started in 2003 and aims to give every citizen applying for a job a fair chance.
 Through this campaign, employers within the applicable area of jurisdiction are forbidden to ask about an applicant’s criminal background on their job application.

 Does this mean you have to hire anyone without knowing their criminal background?
 Not quite.
 Ban the box laws in Texas require employers to extend a conditional job offer to an applicant before asking about their criminal history; the law hopes to allow them to have a chance to prove their worth instead of being automatically disqualified.